rackerlabs/docs-rackspace-federation/doc/gettingstarted/index.rst

 Following are the basic steps for using Federation:

+1. :ref:`Add an Identity Provider in the Control Panel<add-idp-cp-gs-ug>`,
-1. :ref:`Add an Identity Provider in the Control Panel<add-idp-cp-gs-ug>` or :ref:`Add an Identity Provider by using the API<add-idp-api-gs-ug>` by providing basic information about the |idp|.
+   :ref:`Add an Identity Provider in the MyRack Portal<add-idp-mr-gs-ug>`, or :ref:`Add an Identity Provider by using the API<add-idp-api-gs-ug>` by providing basic information about the |idp|.
 2. :ref:`Configure the Attribute Mapping Policy<config-am-policy-gs-ug>` and